strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend.md

 3. Start the server with `yarn develop` (or `npm run develop`) to make sure the admin panel is working properly.

-## Migrating the admin panel without customizations
+## Migrating the admin panel with customizations

 If you customized the Strapi v3 admin panel using the file replacement system, please check if this customization is still available in Strapi v4.
 The [admin panel customization documentation](/developer-docs/latest/development/admin-customization.md) lists every possible customization in Strapi v4.

 If some of the customizations you applied in Strapi v3 are not available in Strapi v4, the recommended way to add them back is to fork the customized package and install it in your application instead of the corresponding default Strapi package.

 The following specific guides also cover the migration of some dedicated customizations:

 - [WYSIWYG customizations](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/wysiwyg.md)
 - [translations](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/translations.md)
 - [webpack configuration](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/webpack.md)